 “At WIJ we want to be at the forefront of the debate about how we get a more diverse and representative press.
 We are also running a campaign around media sexism - #mediasexism – to highlight where women are treated unfairly in the media and when they are extolled as role models.
-Laura Bates won the inaugural Georgina Henry award at the NPA for her everday sexism campaign – applications for this years award are welcome now (Jan 2016)
+Laura Bates won the inaugural Georgina Henry award at the NPA for her everday sexism campaign – and we are just about to announce this years short list.”

 “We are here not just to encourage discussion, however, but also to help you get on in your career – this January 2016 we launched our WIJ mentoring programme.”

 Author, journalist and former national newspaper editor